Thom Yorke, Lady Gaga, Lana Del Rey and more celebrate Joe Biden victory

 “It’s a history-making ticket, a repudiation of Trump, and a new page for America.
 Thank you to everyone who helped make this happen.
 Onward, together.”

-“You saved 2020,” Glass Animals added. “so proud of you, america. well done sleepy joe.”
-The Strokes’ Julian Casablancas also shared a video of him dancing after discovering the election result.
+“You saved 2020,” Glass Animals added. “so proud of you, america. well done sleepy joe,” while The Cure’s Robert Smith tweeted a link to a video of actor Michael Rapaport celebrating Biden’s win.
+“It’s over, fucko!” he shouts.

 so proud of you, america 💜💜💜